sayaniroy1/GRIP-Sayani_Roy/README.md

 What will be predicted score if a student studies for 9.25 hrs in a day?
 Data can be found at - http://bit.ly/w-data

+# Task 4 - To Explore Decision Tree Algorithm

+For the given ‘Iris’ dataset, we will create the Decision Tree classifier and visualize it graphically.
+Problem -
+To predict the right class of Iris for any new data.
+Data can be found at - https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view